Field Types Reference

 Request Contract

-Section titled “Request Contract”This field type is automatically created when you add a “Request” action.
+Section titled “Request Contract”Automatically created when you add a “Request” action.
 It provides a search-and-select interface for choosing existing contracts from the repository.

 Configuration: